caiocezart/docker-node-ci/README.md

 ### TravisCI

-TravisCI example pipeline has been provided with image build and push to a repository.
+TravisCI example pipeline yaml code has been provided with image build and push to a repository.
 This pipeline is configured to push the image to DockerHub.
 CI configuration can be found at `.travis.yml` file [here](.travis.yml).
+This is not implemented, is just an illustration of how it would look like with any CI/CD tool.

-- build (will always run for all branch pushes and pull request) will execute lint, tests and build the container (tests are part of the container build)
+- build (will always run for all branch pushes and pull request)

+will execute lint, tests and build the container (tests are part of the container build)

-- push (will only run for master) will build container, tag with git commit hash and push to dockerhub.com
+- push (will only run for master)

+will build container, tag with git commit hash and push to dockerhub.com

+- deploy (only for master)
+will run helm template to generate k8s manifests and deploy those to kubernetes cluster

 ### Kubernetes